Egusi Soup Recipe

 4. Stuff it with onions and other herbs you prefer.

-5. Rub the seasoning mix on the turkey.
+5. Then, rub the seasoning mix on the turkey.

 6. Let it cook in the smoker for at least six hours or until done.